softwarepub/software-card-policies/SPECIFICATION.md

 A `sc:Parameter` describes the value it represents by its inner and outer type as shown in the example below.
 The outer type (akin to cardinality/container) may be `sc:Scalar` if the placeholder represent a single value, or one of `rdf:List`, `rdf:Seq`, `rdf:Bag`, `rdf:Alt`, if it represents a container.
 The inner type may be `rdfs:Resource`, or any [primitive](https://www.w3.org/TR/xmlschema-2/#built-in-primitive-datatypes) or [derived](https://www.w3.org/TR/xmlschema-2/#built-in-derived) data type from `xsd:` (such as `xsd:integer`, `xsd:boolean`, `xsd:string`, ...).
-If it is `rdfs:Resource`, any associated values are assumed to be references.
+If it is `rdfs:Resource`, any associated values are assumed to be references and not processed any further.
-If it is a primitive data type, the values are assumed to be literals of that type.
+If it is a primitive data type, the values are assumed to be literals of that type and handled accordingly.
-`sc:parameterConfigPath` is a string that specifies where in the config file the configured value for this placeholder can be found.
+`sc:parameterConfigPath` references a string that specifies where in the config file the configured value for this placeholder can be found.
 `sc:parameterDefaultValue` specifies a default value to be used when no value is configured.
 The default value has to match the inner and outer type of the parameter.